everestso/everestso/README.md

   - Informal conversations
   - Partial or ambiguous signals
 - No participant holds a complete picture.
-- Fragmentation reduces exposure but increases dependence on trust and interpretation.
+- Fragmentation reduces exposure but increases dependence on **trust and interpretation**.
 - Accountability is structurally impossible by design.

+**TRUST CRITICAL**: leads to trust transformational rituals

 ---